exercism/website-copy/tracks/python/exercises/binary-search/mentoring.md

 ### Talking points
 - Using a single variable to track where the midpoint is on each iteration is not enough, because you also need to track how long the current sub-list is.
 - You can represent the high end of the range as the last index where the value could be (inclusive), or one past that (exclusive).
-Both work.
 The exclusive approach seems more natural in Python, because that's the way slicing works.